 In the family of film, cult classics are something like the eccentric younger brother that half the family loves, a quarter ignores at the dinner table, and the other quarter didn’t notice ever being born.
 As such, for each film one might deem a well loved and unusual classic, there’s another person that sees it as the over-hyped ugly ducking of the cinematic household.
-Let’s take a look at eight cult classics worth loving, or hating, depending on your tastes.
+Let’s take a look at seven cult classics worth loving, or hating, depending on your tastes.

 1. The Royal Tenenbaums